ssfsx17/ffpnp/Characters.md

 Maximum HP = Vitality * Level

-- The absolute maximum amount of HP is 99,999.
+- The absolute maximum amount of HP for characters is 99,999.

 Maximum MP = Spirit * Level * 0.1

-- The absolute maximum amount of MP is 9,999.
+- The absolute maximum amount of MP for characters is 9,999.

 Accuracy = Agility